newaetech/chipwhisperer/docs/source/Targets/CW304 Notduino Target.md

 # CW304 Notduino Target

 The Notduino is used as a target for the ChipWhisperer Capture system.
-This includes interfacing to the CW-Lite (CW1173) and related platforms.
+This includes interfacing to the CWLite (CW1173) and related platforms.

 ![](Images/Notduino.jpg)